iBeacon and Beacon App: 10 Best Apps that are Leading the Pack

-As soon as you are nearby a placed beacon and you turn on your lock screen, the app of your choice will appear as notification and you can launch it with a simple swipe.
+As soon as you are nearby a placed beacon and you turn on your lock screen, the app of your choice will appear as a notification, and you can launch it with a simple swipe.

 BeHere, was created by a company called Beelieve – a small team of developers based in Brazil.
 The app comes with a new angle for iBeacon technology: taking attendance in the classroom.
-The app turns a teacher’s iPad into an iBeacon that automatically identifies students as they enter the classroom with their iPhone, or iPod touch also running the same BeHere app.
+The app turns a teacher’s iPad into an iBeacon that automatically identifies students as they enter the classroom with their iPhone or iPod touch, running the same BeHere app.

-Proximitask is an app that acts as a missing link between reminders on your phone and beacons in the real world.
-Similar to how iOS’ Reminders app allows you to trigger reminders based on location and proximity, Proximitask app allows you to trigger them based on beacons.
+Proximitask is an iBeacon app that acts as a missing link between reminders on your phone and beacons in the real world.
+Similar to how the iOS’ Reminders app allows you to trigger reminders based on location and proximity, the Proximitask app allows you to trigger them based on beacons.

-Moreover, with iOS8 enabling beacon-triggered lock screen notifications employees can access their to-do lists with a single swipe off the lock screen – without having to receive repetitive push notifications.
-This is a welcome change to what was the case earlier – where employees could be reminded only once, via a push notification.
+Moreover, with iOS8 enabling beacon-triggered lock screen notifications, employees can access their to-do lists with a single swipe off the lock screen – without having to receive repetitive push notifications.
+This is a welcome change to the case earlier – where employees could be reminded only once, via a push notification.

-The Mingleton app encourages people to be more social in real life settings.
-It does this by allowing one to discover what he/she have in common with the people around, and then try to know them.
-The app lets one ask someone to meet, anonymously.
-This way, a person will be both less afraid of rejection and more open to being social, the two interested people are notified only if both want to meet each other.
+The Mingleton app encourages people to be more social in real-life settings.
+It does this by allowing one to discover what he/she has in common with the people around and then try to know them.
+The app lets one ask someone to meet anonymously.
+This way, a person will be less afraid of rejection and more open to being social; the two interested people are notified only if they want to meet each other.

-This is one of the best apps in the sports domain with some excellent features.
-When a user loads the app on the way to the stadium (20 ballparks are beacon-enabled), it immediately identifies the stadium he/she is enroute to and starts populating information specific to that one.
+This is one of the best beacon apps in the sports domain, with some excellent features.
+When a user loads the app on the way to the stadium (20 ballparks are beacon-enabled), it immediately identifies the stadium he/she is en route to and starts populating information specific to that one.
 Once near the entrance, it displays the barcode of his/her ticket and directing him/her to the relevant seat via a map while also highlighting the nearby points of interest.
 If the tickets were purchased online using Apple Passbook, the app even pulls them up automatically.

-iBeacon need apps to broadcast proximity notifications.
-However, Eddystone beacons function independently of apps (UPDATE: Nearby Notifications will no longer be supported on Android smartphones after December 6 2018.
+iBeacon needs apps to broadcast proximity notifications.
+However, Eddystone beacons function independently of apps (UPDATE: Nearby Notifications will no longer be supported on Android smartphones after December 6, 2018.
 Please read this blog post to understand how you can continue running proximity marketing campaigns through beacons).
 But some businesses prefer apps for running beacon marketing campaigns for a couple of reasons –

 It helps them design an experience suitable for their audience